CartoDB/academy/_app/_sql-postgis/04-intermediate-sql.md

     date_trunc('hour', created_date_timestamp)
 {% endhighlight %}

-For a full list of functions that can be used with dates and times check out the [documentation](http://www.postgresql.org/docs/9.3/static/functions-datetime.html).
+For a full list of functions that can be used with dates and times check out the [documentation](http://www.postgresql.org/docs/9.5/static/functions-datetime.html).

 ## Working with Strings

-Just like dates SQL has a number of functions for matching and working with strings.
+Just like dates, SQL has a number of functions for matching and working with strings.
 The simplest of which is to concatenate strings.
-Lets say we wanted to create a full address from the table, we currenlty have it spread out over the incident_address, borough and city fields.
-Lets smoosh these in to one field with the parts of the address joined by the character '/' using the || operator in PostgreSQL
+Lets say we wanted to create a full address from the table, we currently have it spread out over the incident_address, borough and city fields.
+Lets concatenate these into one field with the parts of the address joined by the character `/` using the `||` operator in PostgreSQL.

 {% highlight sql %}